albert12132/albertwu.org/notes/README.md

 --------------

-If you wish to pre-process a document, place the pre-processing file in the `preproc` folder.
-The file should have the same name as the Markdown file you are targeting, without a file extension.
-Also make sure to `chmod` the file to executable.
-The pre-processor can be any type of language, as long as you specify the correct she-bang at the top.
+If you wish to pre-process a document, place the pre-processing file (a Python file) in the `preproc` folder.
+The file should have the same name as the Markdown file you are targeting, with a `py` extension The pre-processor file should define a function called `run` which takes exactly one argument -- the Markdown text as a string. `run` should then return the processed Markdown as a string.

-The pre-processing file should take a single command-line argument, which is the target document.
+Pre-processor handling is implemented in `to_template.py`.